agluque/the-nodejs-master-class-assignments/Assignment-1/README.md

 ```
 ### Configuration profiles

-The folling table shows the available profiles in order to run the application.
+The following table shows the available profiles in order to run the application.
 You could switch to a different profile using the `NODE_ENV` variable (default `prod`):

 | Profile       | PORT            |
 | ------------- |:--------------- |